Summit Hill

 St. Paul, MN

-Summit Avenue, the longest boulevard of intact Victorian and Edwardian mansions in the nation, is the southern border of the Summit-University neighborhood.
-Adjacent to the famous avenue, recently named one of America’s 10 Great Streets by the American Planning Association, is the Selby-Dale district.
-This bustling retail area in the Cathedral Hill area of Summit-University includes dining establishments with lush outdoor patios, confectionaries, galleries, antique shops, French bakeries and coffee shops often located in historic structures like the Dacotah Building and Blair Arcade.
+this is the same as the summit-university description Summit Avenue, the longest boulevard of intact Victorian and Edwardian mansions in the nation, is the southern border of the Summit-University neighborhood.
+Adjacent to the famous avenue, recently named one of America’s 10 Great Streets by the American Planning Association how recent was this?, is the Selby-Dale district.
+This bustling retail area in the Cathedral Hill area of Summit-University includes dining establishments with lush outdoor patios, confectionaries, galleries, antique shops, French bakeries and coffee shops often located in historic buildings.

 Food & Drink